 - 1. EU 2040 target follow up on the Advisory Board's contribution of June 2023 and the (upcoming) European Commission's communication - 2.
-Towards EU climate neutrality: progress, policy gaps and opportunities - 3.
-Carbon dioxide removals in the EU - 4.
+Towards EU climate neutrality: assessment of EU progress and policy gaps - 3.
+Governance of carbon dioxide removals in the EU - 4.
 Strengthening climate mitigation and resilience of EU agriculture - 5.
 Climate adaptation and resilience - 6.
-Scenarios for the planning and development of EU's energy-system wide infrastructure - 7.
+Scenarios for energy-system wide infrastructure planning and development - 7.
 Expert and stakeholder engagement